 Elective units can be at any level unless otherwise specified.
-In choosing your units you must ensure that you complete no more than 10 level one units (60 points) for credit to this course, and that you complete at least six units (36 points) at level 3 of which at least four (24 points) must be Bachelor of Business Science listed units from the campus of enrolment.
+In choosing your units, you must ensure that you complete no more than 10 level one units (60 points) for credit to this course, and that you complete at least 8 units (48 points) at level 3 of which at least 4 units (24 points) must be Bachelor of Business Science listed units from the campus of enrolment.

 Units are six points unless otherwise specified.

 Part A. Business science specified study (48 points)